rprinceroger/mte-2/README.md

-# This is our first Mock Technical Exam
+# This is our second Mock Technical Exam